MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/ssmp-service-sid.md

 The NT AUTHORITY\SYSTEM account needs to be present as a SQL login and must not be disabled.
 This login must also be present and enabled for cluster nodes and Always On.

-## Service SID for SQL Server Cluster and Always On Instances
+## Service SID for SQL Server Cluster Instances and AG

 To configure HealthService Service SID for monitoring of SQL Server failover cluster, perform the following steps for each cluster node:

 1. Launch **mmc.exe** and add the following snap-ins:

     - Component Services
     - WMI Control (for the local computer)

 2. Expand **Component Services**, right-click **My Computer**, select **Properties**, and open the **Security** tab.